brettz9/nutrient-rich/README.md

 No nutrient was found listed with these items (or if the requested nutrient's indicated API-supplied unit was not found to be the same as the API-supplied unit for the food (though this presumably should not occur)).

+### Why not run off the live API?

+We were trying for a dual offline-online version, but there are some problems with this:

+1. Required an API key by the user
+1. Required usage of a significant amount of API data: ~25MB.
+1. Require a number of requests to get all of the food data (50 requests of a full 200 items' load of metadata)
+1. Would be sluggish for the user

+Our build script uses the API, however, so feel free to request periodic updates if we are behind schedule and changes have been made.

 ## Ideas for longer term